mspncp/gosu-wiki/To Do.md

   * Make MacUtility.hpp public
   * Fix attached example program
   * @ivar to Sample in SampleInstance, to Image in GLTexInfo to prevent GC desasters
+  * Find out why glGetError apparently returns an error in Gosu (where? why?)
 ## Gosu Touch
   * See if [UIScreen scale] really gives us a hint about zooming on the iPad - and if so, tell the user to STOP IT man!
   * Compare with OolongEngine for audio issues